MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-availability-group-failover.md

 If it's necessary, consider contacting Microsoft Windows High Availability support to open a support incident.

-### Always On health event: The SQL Server service is down
+### SQL Server service is down: an Always On health event

 Always On health monitoring can detect whether the SQL Server service that hosts the availability group primary replica is no longer running.